JuliaCrypto/SEAL.jl/docs/src/index.md

 available as a Julia package `SEAL_jll.jl` and which is automatically installed as a dependency.

-*Note: Currently SEAL_jll.jl is not available on Windows, thus SEAL.jl will also work only on Linux, MacOS and FreeBSD.*
+*Note: Currently SEAL_jll.jl is not available on Windows, thus SEAL.jl will work only on Linux, MacOS and FreeBSD.
+Also, SEAL_jll.jl does not work on 32-bit systems.*

+## Getting started
-## Usage
+### Usage
 After installation, load SEAL.jl by running
 ```julia
 using SEAL